Browns' Landry calls Ravens CB Peters 'coward' for spitting

 “He’s a coward,” Landry said Thursday on a Zoom call after practice.
 “He knew that maybe behind my back he could do things like that, but to my face he wouldn’t.
 Take it for what it’s worth and now I know.
 Everybody knows what type of player he is and the type of person he is and just move on from there.”

-On Baltimore's flight home following the Ravens' thrilling 47-42 win, Peters was filmed by a teammate calling Landry and injured Browns receiver Odell Beckham Jr. “homegirls.”
+On Baltimore's flight home following the Ravens' last-second 47-42 win, Peters was filmed by a teammate calling Landry and injured Browns receiver Odell Beckham Jr. “homegirls.”

 Peters' act could be considered more troubling given the COVID-19 pandemic.
-Peters could face punishment from the league, which reviews every game for possible fines.
+Peters could face punishment from the NFL, which reviews every game for possible fines.
+Any discipline against Peters would be announced Saturday.

+Landry spoke in measured tones when discussing the incident, but was clearly upset.

 “Be a man about if you’re going to do something like that,” Landry said.
 “I don’t know about protocols, but if there is a protocol about being a man, that sure ain’t it right there.”